JohT/code-graph-analysis-pipeline/README.md

 - Fully automated [local run](./GETTING_STARTED.md)
 - Easily integrable into your [continuous integration pipeline](./INTEGRATION.md)
 - More than 200 CSV reports for dependencies, metrics, cycles, annotations, algorithms and many more
-- Jupyter notebook reports for dependencies, metrics, visibility and many more
+- Python generated charts for dependencies, metrics, visibility and many more
+- Markdown summary reports for anomalies, archetypes, git history and many more
 - Anomaly detection powered by unsupervised machine learning and explainable AI
 - Graph structure visualization
 - Automated reference document generation